 9. The Use of Emotions to Determine Truth

-When you come across facts or arguments that challenge your current worldview, you will have a tendency to protect your current belief system — even if the data is true.
+It is a natural reaction to protect what you believe from threats.
+When you encounter facts that challenge your current worldview, you will act to protect your current belief system — even if the data is true.
 Instinctively, you react to protect your current worldview, no matter what it is.

 We understand intellectually that our emotions can not tell us if something is true or false.
 However, when something violates our sacred ground we still react.
 When you “feel” some idea or fact threatening your emotional equilibrium, stop and take a break.